 This highly sensitive technique allows you to perform functional investigations in living cells.
 It only images structures within a very thin layer as it uses total internal reflection to illuminate cells contacting a surface and only produces a very narrow excitation depth.
 Because the illumination is so focused, TIRFM allows very high resolution 2D images, down to less than 200nm.
 This is therefore not a high-throughput technique, but one for analyzing very specific, small cellular events at the surface.
 TIRFM is the method of choice to visualize single molecules in living cells, in particular fluorescent molecules located at the cell adhesion sites, and in cell membrane and membrane proximal cytoplasmic organelles.

-We Lease a Wide Variety of Microscopes to Suit Your Needs
+We Offer a Variety of Microscopy Instrumentation Leases to Suit Your Needs

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
 Monthly payments are also 100% tax deductible which yields additional cash savings.